At the close of the post below titled Tragedy: The Mother of All Bad Theology, I wrote:

 This view fails to properly build upon three fundamental presuppositions:

 - Free Will

 - God’s Self-Limiting Character

 In my humble view, the neo-Calvinists have a good handle on point one.
 And their Arminian brethren across the aisle have an important grasp on point two.
-And I haven’t heard anyone significant properly (in my view) articulate point 3.
+But I haven’t heard anyone significant properly (in my view) articulate point three.